V. The Truths We Live: It is Known

 The alternate perspectives in this project are each like a premise that brings us down a different road.
 The choice this process is leading to is not between ideas or truths, but between ways of accessing them.

-Because the following thought journeys often take the form of reminders, it would be easy to forget that they are addressed to the mindsets before remembering that people spend most of their time in.
+Because the following thought journeys often take the form of reminders, it would be easy to forget that they are addressed to the mindsets before remembering that we spend most of our time in.
 From here, its not yet possible to see where this is going, and the only way to have a chance, is to catch yourself knowing already, from where you currently stand.

 We see our sense of value through what we know, but if pride leads us all to stand in place while the world is telling us to adapt then..